What is ulcerative colitis?

 Having stress or being sensitive to some foods doesn't seem to cause ulcerative colitis.

 Right now there is no cure except for surgery to remove the colon.

 Some things may make you at higher risk for ulcerative colitis.
 These include your:

 - Age.
-The disease most often starts when you are between the ages of 15 and 30 years old.
+The disease most often starts when you're between ages15 and 30.

 - Family history.
-Having a family member or close blood relative with ulcerative colitis raises your risk of getting the disease.
+Having a family member or close blood relative with ulcerative colitis raises your risk for the disease.

 - Race and ethnicity.
-It happens more often in whites and people of Jewish background
+It happens more often in white people and people of Jewish descent.

 What are the symptoms of ulcerative colitis?

 Each person’s symptoms may vary.
 The most common symptoms include:

 - Bloody diarrhea

 - Weight loss

 - Rectal bleeding